bclerico/pdsnd_github/README.md

 ### Description
 This project analyzes bike share data from Chicago, New York City, and Washington.

+This project was part of the Nano Science degree program and focued on using Python to manipulate and analyze data.

 ### Files used
 some CSV files:
 - chicago.csv